NSW Health has released a revised policy directive on health care worker screening and vaccination PD2022_030

-PD2020_17 Occupational Assessment Screening and Vaccination Against Specified Infectious Diseases which continues mandatory vaccination and screening for certain diseases for workers employed in Category A positions and introduces a mandatory requirement for annual influenza vaccination of workers employed in Category A High Risk positions.
-Annual influenza vaccination is highly recommended for all health care workers and staff employed in NSW Health facilities.
+Occupational Assessment Screening and Vaccination Against Specified Infectious Diseases which continues mandatory vaccination and screening for certain diseases.
+The policy directive introduces COVID-19 vaccination requirements for all workers and annual influenza vaccination requirements for all workers employed in Category A positions.
+Annual influenza vaccination is highly recommended for all workers employed in NSW Health facilities.

 Transmission of vaccine preventable diseases (VPDs) and tuberculosis (TB) in healthcare settings has the potential to cause serious illness and avoidable deaths in workers, patients and other users of NSW Health agencies as well as others in the community.
 Under the Work Health and Safety Act 2011, risks must be eliminated or minimised through controls.
 NSW Health therefore has a duty of care and a responsibility under work health and safety legislation to control and minimise risks.